brandonmalexander/btc_prediction/README.md

 btc_prediction
 ==============================

-Predicting prices with sentiment analysis of online communiites and ML algorithms.
+Predicting the price of Bitcoin using sentiment analysis-driven statistical learning.

 **Version 0.1**